Best Scenic Viewpoints in San Francisco

 Angel Island

-From the island’s summit and perimeter trails, you can see the Golden Gate Bridge, the Bay Bridge, Alcatraz, Marin Headlands, Mount Tamalpais, and the San Francisco skyline all in a single sweeping panorama.
+From the island’s summit and 5-mile-long perimeter trail, you’ll catch views of the Golden Gate Bridge, the Bay Bridge, Alcatraz, Marin Headlands, Mount Tamalpais, and the San Francisco skyline.

 Getting to Angel Island is easy by ferry from San Francisco or from Main Street in Tiburon, making it one of the most rewarding half-day scenic excursions.